Skip to content

 For more information, please call: Northampton County – 610-332-8650 or Monroe, Pike, and Wayne Counties – 570-369-1883.

+Are financial aid or scholarships available to international students?
 International students do not qualify for state or federal financial aid or NCC scholarships, but we highly encourage students to visit an Education USA Advising Center to learn more about financing your education at NCC.
 Continuing international students are eligible to apply for an NCC Global Ambassador Assistantship.
 For more information, please email: global@northampton.edu.

+What type of housing is available?
 NCC has on-campus housing at our Bethlehem campus and offers residence halls and an apartment building.
 You also may also choose to live off campus.

+Can my spouse and children come to the U.S. with me?
 Yes.
 As an international student, you will apply for an F-1 Student Visa.
 Your dependents (spouse and/or children) will apply for F-2 Visas.
 When completing your Certification of Finance as part of your NCC application, you will need to provide proof of an additional $2,000.00 for each dependent.

+Can I work while I study at NCC?
 As a student with an F-1 Visa, you are allowed to work up to 20 hours per week on NCC's campus.
 However, positions are very limited.
 Generally, F-1 Visa students cannot accept off-campus employment at any time.
 Under very limited circumstances, U.S. Citizenship & Immigration Services may grant permission to accept off-campus employment after one year of study.

+Can I study part-time as an international student?
 No. As a student with an F-1 Student Visa, you must enroll full-time with at least 12 credits in order to maintain status.
 You can enroll in either 12 credits of ESL classes or 12 credits of academic classes.

+Can I participate in sports while I study at NCC?
 NCC has an excellent, nationally ranked athletics program.
 Interested international athletes should visit NCC's athletics website.
 Additionally, students may participate in any of the many intramural sports programs on campus and may use the free campus fitness center.

+How can I transfer from another U.S. college to NCC?
+If you are already studying in the U.S. on an F-1 Student Visa, your SEVIS record can be transferred to NCC.
 First you must apply to NCC.
 When you are accepted at NCC, complete NCC's Transfer Request Form.
 Give the form and your NCC acceptance letter to your current institution so they can transfer your SEVIS record to NCC.
 You must continue to attend classes at your current institution while your transfer is being processed.
 Your current institution and NCC will notify you of the transfer release date.
 You should contact NCC soon after the transfer release date and ensure that the DSO has the biographical and financial data needed to update the student's SEVIS record.
 You must also report to NCC within 15 days of the program start date and enroll full-time in the first required session or term at NCC.

+I am already in the U.S. on another type of visa.
+How can I change my status and apply to become a student?
+If you are already in the U.S. on another type of nonimmigrant visa, first you must apply to NCC.
+You will need to indicate your type of visa and provide a copy of it with your NCC application.
 When you are accepted by NCC, we will send your Form I-20 and SEVIS Remittance Form I-901 to you.
 Complete the Form I-901 and pay the SEVIS fee.
 Then you can apply for your change of status by filing a Form I-539 (Application to Extend/Change Nonimmigrant Status) with U.S. Citizenship & Immigration Services.
 Click here to download the Form I-539 and filing instructions.
 Please note that some classes of nonimmigrants must wait for their change of status application to be approved before they can begin taking classes.

 Contact International Student Services